 4: A media content item is selected.

-5: The 5GMSd-Aware Application triggers the Media Session Handler to start content playback.
+5: The 5GMSd-Aware Application triggers the Media Session Handler to initiate media session handling and content playback.
 The Media Player Entry is provided.

 6: If the 5GMS-Aware Application has received only a reference to the Service Access Information, the Media Session Handler interacts with the 5GMSd AF to acquire the whole Service Access Information.
 This includes a client consumption reporting configuration including parameters such as reporting frequency.